January 21–24, 2021

 Providing Musical Nonprofits Resources to Grow and Succeed

-Attendees who attend all nonprofit sessions will receive a certificate of completion from The NAMM Foundation and their organization name listed on The NAMM Foundation website.
-Organizations will also receive the these benefits:
+Attendees who attend five of seven nonprofit sessions will receive a certificate of completion from The NAMM Foundation and their organization name listed on The NAMM Foundation website.
+Organizations will also receive these benefits:

 - Access to the Show Floor